There is an ongoing threat of kidnapping in many parts of the world. Motivations of kidnappers differ, but may include:

 Another trend is 'virtual kidnapping'.
 Extortionists, posing as law enforcement officials, call the family or friends of the victim and demand payment in return for release of the allegedly arrested family member or friend.
 Do not divulge financial, business or personal information to strangers.

 Pirates have kidnapped hundreds of people, usually holding them for ransom.
 Pirates have attacked all forms of shipping, including commercial vessels, pleasure craft (such as yachts) and luxury cruise liners.
 This is particularly prevalent off the coast of Somalia and Yemen (including the Horn of Africa and Gulf of Aden), in the Gulf of Guinea and near Mindanao and in the Sulu Sea.
 See our

 piracy page for more information.

 Areas of particular concern

 The kidnapping threat is particularly high in some parts of the world.
 The list below does not cover all high-threat areas.
 See country-specific travel advisories for further information.

 All parts of

 Afghanistan are subject to a high threat of kidnapping.
-A number of foreigners have been kidnapped in Afghanistan and held captive for an extended period of time.
+A number of foreigners have been kidnapped and held captive for an extended period of time.
 Foreign kidnapping victims have been murdered by their captors.